-This foundation course will give you a great practical introduction to gardening and landscaping, and will provide you with an understanding of the type of work and career opportunities that are available in the industry.
+This foundation course will give you a great practical introduction to gardening, and will provide you with an understanding of the type of work and career opportunities that are available in the industry.

 You will also gain key employability skills and undertake work experience with employers.
 This course is ideal for school leavers.